Corporate Social Responsibility: definition

 Lego: reducing waste

-Lego has committed to investing $150 million over the next 15 years to combat climate change and reduce waste.
-Lago has reduced its packaging, invested in an alternative energy source and plans to source 100% of its energy from renewable sources by 2020.
-The company also plans to achieve a 90% recycling rate.
-To meet these targets, the company has hired a team dedicated to CSR (Corporate Social Responsibility) issues.
+Lego has pledged to invest $150 million over the next 15 years to combat climate change and reduce waste.
+Lago has reduced its packaging, invested in an alternative energy source and plans to source 100 % of renewable energy by 2020.
+The company also plans to achieve a recycling rate of 90 %.
+To achieve these targets, the company has hired a team dedicated to CSR (Corporate Social Responsibility) issues.

-[CASE STUDY] A successful CSR policy: the case of Voi Technology
+[CASE STUDY] Making a success of your CSR policy: the case of Voi Technology

 Self-service electric scooters (free floating) made their appearance in the summer of 2018 in Paris to conquer several French cities.
-This highly practical means of transport is often used for short journeys by city dwellers wishing to cover short distances.
+This very practical means of transport is often used for short journeys by city dwellers who want to cover short distances.

-We went to meet Voi, Europe's leading free-floating company.
+We went to meet Voithe leader in free-floating scooters in Europe.
 Voi is an innovative Swedish mobility company offering self-service scooters in several European cities.
 But that's not all.

-Voi works hand in hand with cities and companies wishing to provide their employees with an alternative form of transport.
+Voi works hand in hand with towns and companies that want to provide an alternative form of transport for their employees.
 The brand is committed to a highly ambitious and innovative CSR (Corporate Social Responsibility) policy.

 Could you tell us the story of Voi?